-Garnet – This is our workhorse.
-We use an alluvial garnet in a medium sized granule in a “working mix” that incorporates both new and used abrasive.
+Standard Medias Coarse Mineral – We use it in a medium sized granule in a “working mix” that incorporates both new and used abrasive.
 After blasting, you are left with a fine, rough finish that is perfect for the application of paints or powder coating.
-Typically, you will use garnet on harder metals of all kinds, aluminum in certain cases, glass, ceramics, plastic and for “weathering” wood.
+Typically, you will use Coarse Mineral on harder metals of all kinds, aluminum in certain cases, glass, ceramics, plastic and for “weathering” wood.

-Crushed Glass – Gentler than Garnet, but still very effective on metals, glass, ceramic, fibreglass and some plastics.
+Crushed Glass – Gentler than Coarse Mineral, but still very effective on metals, glass, ceramic, fibreglass and some plastics.
 Also can be used to remove coatings from harder species of wood.
-We offer 3 mesh sizes: 50/100 (standard), 100/200 (fine) and 20/50 (coarse)
+We offer 3 mesh sizes: 20/50 (coarse), 50/100 (standard) and 100/200 (fine).

 Glass Bead – Where crystalline or jagged medias leave a rough finish, glass bead acts as a peener.
 On softer metals such as aluminum or on harder metals where you want a finer finish, you are left with a “bright” satiny surface that is great to be either painted, clear coated, anodized or ceramic coated.
-We offer mesh sizes ranging from #4 (coarse) to #13 (ultra-fine).
+We offer mesh sizes ranging from #4 (coarse) to #10 (fine).

 Walnut Shells – Literally smashed up walnut shells, but specially milled as an abrasive media.
 Great for removing built up coatings from metal, fibreglass, glass and some plastics.
 Works on some woods.
 Also good for removing carbon build up from combustion chambers, valves and pistons.